4lefts/decoySchool/src/index.md

 Visitors often comment on the friendly, purposeful atmosphere and the range and quality of work going on here.
 We always enjoy showing people around; if you would like to make an appointment to see us in action, please contact us on <a href="tel:01626353282">01626 353282</a>.

 Thank you,
-Mrs Gill O'Neill
+Mrs Heather Poustie
 Headteacher

 To view our Prospectus please click [here](https://drive.google.com/open?id=0B76W__U5CTntaFhPYlhjYnRiQ2s).